eruber/PyQtMessageBar/README.md

 	pip install pyqtmessagebar

 # Test the Installation #
-A test bed utility is installed along with **PyQtMessageBar** that exposes all the package features via a GUI that drive the **PyQtMessageBar** at the bottom of the tools' user interface.
+A test bed utility is installed along with **PyQtMessageBar** that exposes all the package features via a GUI that drives the **PyQtMessageBar** at the bottom of the tools' user interface.

 Invoke the **PyQtMessageBar** Test Bed like this: